samtregar/python-holidays-plus/README.md

 # python-holidays-plus
-Enhanced wrapper around the Python-Holidays library offering expanded functionality
+Enhanced add-on for the Python-Holidays library offering expanded functionality

 This module adds a couple useful features to the Python holidays modules.
 For example: